Skip to content

 The terminology gap widens in regional areas.
 Brisbane plumbers hear different phrases than Melbourne plumbers.
 Coastal electricians deal with different corrosion issues than inland electricians.
 Website content is standardised.
 Real customer language varies by location, demographic, and stress level.

-Systems that analyse Google reviews learn how your actual customers describe common problems.
-They see patterns in 5-star reviews ("fixed our leaking tap same day") and 1-star complaints ("didn't understand we needed urgent help").
-This trains the AI to recognise problem descriptions in natural language, not just technical terminology from your website.
+Because Trillet trains on your Google reviews and social profiles as well as your website, it learns how your actual customers describe common problems.
+It sees the patterns in 5-star reviews ("fixed our leaking tap same day") and in 1-star complaints ("didn't understand we needed urgent help").
+That trains the AI to recognise problem descriptions in natural language, not just the technical terminology from your website.

 The practical difference appears in real calls.
-When a customer says "the thing on top of the cylinder is dripping," website-trained AI might ask generic questions.
-Research-trained AI recognises this likely describes a temperature and pressure relief valve and asks specific follow-up questions about continuous dripping versus intermittent leaking.
+When a customer says "the thing on top of the cylinder is dripping," a website-only AI might ask generic questions.
+A review-trained AI recognises this likely describes a temperature and pressure relief valve and asks specific follow-up questions about continuous dripping versus intermittent leaking.

 How much does this actually cost compared to alternatives?